 State Funding Assistance

-Every state has Assistive Technology Projects which serve to increase access to assistive devices in the home for those people who need them – the primary focus is on the elderly and the disabled.
+Every state has Assistive Technology Programs, which serve to increase access to assistive devices in the home for those who need them – the primary focus of the programs is on the elderly and the disabled.

-Assistive Technology devices can include DME’s and any other equipment which makes it possible for a person to complete tasks they otherwise cannot – this can be from jar openers for artthritic hands through to electronic digital devices.
+Assistive Technology devices can include DME, and any other equipment which makes it possible for a person to complete tasks they otherwise cannot – this can be from jar openers for arthritic hands, through to electronic digital devices.

 Look for the link “Program Title” – for my example I outlined it in red – and click on that.

 The State AT Program website will come up, and you can sign up, or use their contact info, to get in touch and find out what they offer to help the elderly, and if you, or a loved one, are eligible.